 If using a round bath bomb mold, loosely pile the ingredients into each half of the mold.
 Then lightly pack.
 Follow with additional mixed ingredients, lightly tap down, then firmly press both sides of the bath bomb mold together.
 Then unmold your DIY shower steamers.

 Repeat until all the ingredients from the shower steamer recipe have been used.
 Then set your finished shower steamers with menthol crystals aside for several hours, until dry.
+If your bath bombs crack, use your fingernail to smooth over the cracks.

 Once dry, wrap your DIY shower steamers tightly in foodservice film or store in an airtight container until ready for use.